zachmccabe/briars/docs/index.md

 The conversation here centers on everyday nature.
 Things are plenty wild when you sit in last year's garden, or a scrap of suburban woods, or under whatever dark sky is left.
 You'll see.

 Cross-cultural communication comes into the conversation, too.
 Turns out "nature" here doesn't feel so natural in some other places.
-(Again, break open a few assumed patterns = more headspace.)
+(Again, break open a few assumptions, distort a few patterns = more headspace.)

 And, since my brains are at their best after a hot day under the sun, expect full-tilt silliness.